pulpgrinder/passiflora/README.md

 * **Android** — the app's private data directory.
 * **iOS** — the app's sandbox container.

 Use absolute paths if you need predictable locations.
+Again, see the code in the sample index.html to get a handle on where you're allowed to write files.

 ### Notes